 By contrast, let's look at three much less popular languages 4 again consulting Stack Overflow:

 Kotlin.
 Just a few ways, based on the most popular post with 37k views and 6 answers.
-Although there are 6 answers, our problem can be solved using kotlin.collections/chunked in the standard library from version 1.2 onwards.
-5
+Although there are 6 answers, our problem can be solved using kotlin.collections/chunked

 Rust.
 Just a few ways, based on the most popular post with 6k views and 2 answers.
-Although there are 2 answers, our problem can be solved using trait.Iterator/array_chunks from the standard library.
-6
+Although there are 2 answers, our problem can be solved using trait.Iterator/array_chunks

 Clojure.
-I couldn't find a specific Stack Overflow question for our case, but no matter: the top Google result takes me directly to partition and from there to partition-all.
-7
+I couldn't find a specific Stack Overflow question for our case, but no matter: the top Google result takes me directly to partition

-Without getting into why this difference might exist (although see note 1 below), we have a situation today where a large population of programmers have to either carry this complexity in their heads or disrupt their flow to look it up, and then make a suitable choice, just to do such a simple thing?
+Without getting into why this difference might exist (although see note 1 below), we have a situation today where a large population of programmers have to either carry this complexity in their heads or disrupt their flow to look it up, and then make a suitable decision, just to do such a simple thing?

 This might help us to understand why programmers are now using AI coding assistants to reduce context switching and work more efficiently on the actual problem they're trying to solve.